RoryMCDev/RoryOnMap/README.md

 ### `/tomap <url>`

-Renders an image and gives a map to the player with it.
+Renders an Rory and gives a map to the player with it.

 - This command can only be used by a player.
 - The link must be complete, do not forget that the chat limit is 240 characters.
 - You can use an URL shortener like tinyURL or bitly.
 - If you want a picture in one map, type resize after the link.
-- Permission: `imageonmap.new` (or `imageonmap.userender`—legacy, but will be kept in the plugin).
+- Permission: `ImageOnmap.new` (or `ImageOnmap.userender`—legacy, but will be kept in the plugin).

 ### `/maps [PlayerName]`